Applying for a scholarship but feeling overwhelmed with the requirements needed and you don’t know where to get them?

 Income Tax Return or Certificate of Indigency

 Some scholarships would require this as proof that you would require financial assistance.
 In this case, these scholarships would require that the total family income net should not exceed at least P100,000 to P500,000 per annum.
-To get this, fill out the applicable form from BIR [link to BIR Form No. 1701Q.)
+To get this, fill out BIR’s application form.

 Proof of Citizenship